magento/devdocs/guides/v1.0/m2fedg/layout/layout-xml-instrux.md

 <h3 id="fedg_layout_xml-instruc_ex_block">&lt;block></h3>

-A <a href="{{ site.gdeurl }}m2fedg/layout/containers-blocks.html">block</a> represents each feature on a page and employs templates to generate the HTML to inserted into its parent structural block.
-Examples of blocks include a category list, a mini cart, product tags, and product listing.
+Defines a block.

-The `<block>` instruction defines a block.
-Attributes:
+<p><b>Details:</b> A <a href="{{ site.gdeurl }}m2fedg/layout/containers-blocks.html">block</a> represents a page feature.
+Blocks employ templates to generate HTML.
+The HTML is inserted into its parent structural block.
+Examples of blocks include a category list, a mini cart, product tags, and product listing.</p>

 <table>
 	<tbody>